 The Transfusion Drink

 If you golf regularly, chances are you've heard someone order a transfusion at some point.
 But what is a transfusion, exactly?

 For the uninitiated, the transfusion is a true golfer's golf cocktail.
 It's delicious, refreshing, potent enough to numb the pain of a double bogey, and does one hell of a job of soothing hangovers.

 Below, our team has provided a fool-proof recipe for the perfect transfusion.
 Drink up and enjoy.

 Recipe: How to Make a TransfusionThe recipe for a good transfusion cocktail is fairly straight forward.
 Golf's mightiest cocktail consists of only 4 ingredients: ice, vodka, ginger ale and grape juice.
 This bare bones golf drink recipe also means:

 - Every golf and country club bar, from your local municipal clubhouse to Augusta National, should be capable of making one.

 - If you get the portions wrong it will taste terrible.
 Guaranteed.

 Portions, portions, portions - that's the name of the game when it comes to the transfusion.
-A little too much of any one thing can throw the balance off this magic elixir and leave you wishing you had just ordered a beer.
+A little too much of any one thing can throw the balance off this magical elixir and leave you wishing you had just ordered a beer.

 Fury Golf Transfusion Drink Recipe